 *Craft Sale and canteen are open all day.

-For each Grand Entry that you attend, please ensure that you arrive at least 30 minutes prior to this and register your name at the appropriate desk.
+For Grand Entry, please ensure that you arrive at least 30 minutes prior to this and register your name at the appropriate desk.

 Scarves are presented to Indigenous students at the Annaul Graduation Pow Wow.
 Students are encouraged to wear their scarves for the University of Manitoba Convocation ceremonies later in the spring.
 More information about the scarf.

 We thank you for your participation in this celebration.
-For each Grand Entry that you attend, please ensure that you arrive at least 30 minutes prior to the start time and register your name at the appropriate desk.
+For Grand Entry, please ensure that you arrive at least 30 minutes prior to the start time and register your name at the appropriate desk.

 Thank you for coming to celebrate the success of the Canadian Indigenous graduates!
 You are invited to attend all parts of the day.
 (Please note that all visitors, community, and other UM graduates are asked to enter the IGAC gymnasium via the stairs/elevator to the third floor).

-10:00 am Sacred Pipe Ceremony – Grandma Shingoose will be conducting this ceremony.
-All attendees are asked to arrive prior to 10:00 so that you can be seated and ready for the start of the ceremony.
+11:00 am Sacred Pipe Ceremony – All attendees are asked to arrive prior to 11:00 so that you can be seated and ready for the start of the ceremony.
 All women are asked to wear long skirts to honour the teachings of this ceremony.
-Grandma Shingoose will smoke her Sacred Pipe and ask for blessings for the Pow Wow and all those who attend.
 This ceremony may last up to an hour.

 After the Pipe Ceremony, guests will be asked to return to their seats in the visitor’s area as preparations will begin for the dancers and singers.

-For the rest of the day, you are encouraged to watch the beautiful and different types of Pow Wow dances, visit the craft tables on the third floor, and attend the Community Feast at 5:00 pm in University Centre.
+For the rest of the day, you are encouraged to watch the beautiful and different types of Pow Wow dances, visit the craft tables on the third floor, and attend the community feast during the Honouring of the Graduates a 3 p.m.
+This year the feast will be served in Investors Group Athletic Centre.

 Please note that there are various times throughout the day when visitors are encouraged to come down to the Pow Wow floor.
 These may include: shaking hands with the graduates after they have received their certificates, “Intertribal dances,” and “specials” like the Potato Dance.
 The emcee will explain and announce all of these opportunities.